 Here, let me make it easy to remember.
 Keep your station clear...or I WILL KILL YOU!

-Rémy's dad gets a CMOA when he rallies the rat colony to replace the kitchen staff.
-Always brings a tear to my eye.
+Rémy's dad gets a CMOA when he rallies the rat colony to replace the kitchen staff and they succeed.

 "We're not cooks... but we are family."

 Remy, when he argues against his father's hopeless philosophy that nature cannot be changed with a profound statement about his hope to become more than what he is.

 Remy: Change is nature, Dad.
 The part that we can influence, and it starts when we decide.

 Linguini, at the climax when he has to be the sole waiter for the entire restaurant and in handling the role with lightning efficiency, realizes that maître d' is his true calling.

 Anton Ego, when he writes his review, putting his own role in perspective while praising Remy's culinary genius to the skies, knowing that he is likely sacrificing his career to do it.

 Ego's Tear Jerker flashback to his mother's kitchen is a CMOA for the filmmakers.

 "I can't remember the last time I told the waiter to give my compliments to the chef!"
 Coming from Ego, this is a pretty big compliment.